kaboomserver/server/README.md

-# kaboom-base-files
+# base-files

-Base files for the Kaboom.pw server
+Base files for the Kaboom server